Blog Post

 Key activities: Sales process development, pricing validation, marketing channel testing, first revenue, customer success foundations.

 What founders get wrong: Assuming that a good product sells itself.
-Distribution is a separate skill from product building, and it requires its own dedicated effort.
+Distribution is a separate skill from product building and requires its own dedicated effort.
 This is also the phase where founders need to start building their pitch deck for fundraising conversations.

 Phase 4: Standardization

 What happens: The company has product-market fit and early revenue.
-Now the focus shifts to building repeatable processes so growth does not break the organization.
+Now the focus shifts to building repeatable processes so growth doesn't break the organization.

 Key activities: Documenting workflows, building SOPs, hiring for functions (not just roles), implementing systems for customer support, onboarding, and operations.

 What founders get wrong: Trying to scale a company that runs on tribal knowledge and founder heroics.
-If the process only works because you are doing it personally, it does not scale.
-Full stop.
+If the process only works because you're doing it personally, it doesn't scale.

 Phase 5: Optimization